A fast algorithm for All-Pairs-Shortest-Paths suitable for neural networks: Discussion

 \subsection{Applications}

 On digital computers, the R-distance probably offers limited benefits over conventional APSP algorithms.
 While it does execute faster than the plain-vanilla implementations of APSP on graphs with several thousand nodes (Fig~\ref{fig:run-times}), any truly time-critical application will likely involve huge graphs.
 If the longest distance on the graph exceeds a few hundred nodes, the R-distance algorithm will run into the machine precision limit (Eqn~\ref{eq:longest-distance}).
-Furthermore, considerable effort is spent optimizing Floyd-Warshall for large node numbers and GPU architectures, achieving efficiencies similar to the high-performance routines for matrix inversion~\citep{saoScalableAllpairsShortest2021}.
+Furthermore, if one optimizes the Floyd-Warshall algorithm for large node numbers and parallel GPU architectures, one can achieve efficiencies similar to the high-performance routines for matrix inversion~\citep{saoScalableAllpairsShortest2021}.

 By contrast, the R-distance function seems perfectly adapted for \emph{analog computation}.
 In the circuit of Figure~\ref{fig:circuit}, the knowledge of the graph is embodied in the feedback connection strengths, and the network output can be used to navigate on the graph.
 For example, one can envision such a circuit in a robot control system.
 Here the graph represents a map of the environment with navigable paths between nodes.
 The robot specifies the goal location, by measuring unit $g$'s output, and its current location, by setting unit $i$'s input to 1.
 Then it queries the analog network for the next step to take towards the goal (Eqn~\ref{eq:descent}).
 Often a robot must navigate in an uncertain environment, and update its map when a new obstacle is encountered~\citep{koenigFastReplanningNavigation2005}.
 Then the shortest paths must be recomputed dynamically.
 For this purpose, the circuit of Figure~\ref{fig:circuit} is ``always on'' and responds instantaneously to any changes in the connection strengths $A_{ij}$ or in the current input node.
 If implemented in analog electronics, the settling time for the new result could be microseconds or less.
 The low component count, with just a few transistors per node, may allow miniaturization of such a circuit down to millimeter-sized robots.
+The power needs would be minuscule compared to running a conventional APSP algorithm on a digital processor.